Easy Pumpkin Spice Bread

 Mix the dry ingredients.
 Sift the flour, baking soda, baking powder, cinnamon, ginger, cloves and salt into a small bowl.
 Whisk to combine so that the ingredients will be evenly spread throughout the bread.

 Mix the wet ingredients.
-Whisk the pumpkin puree, sugar, applesauce and eggs in a large bowl until smooth.
+Whisk the pumpkin puree, sugar, applesauce and eggs in a separate bowl until smooth.

 Make the pumpkin bread batter.
-Sprinkle the dry ingredients on top of the pumpkin mixture.
+Sprinkle the flour mixture on top of the pumpkin mixture.
 Use a rubber spatula to stir them until just combined.

 Don’t fret about lumps—these will bake out!